s2bd/main/all_collections/_posts/2022-05-19-vrchat-friends.md

 categories: [people, friends]
 ---

-The following usernames refer to my friends on VRChat.
+The following usernames refer to friends of this website's admins on VRChat.
 Scroll all the way down for details about the "tier" ranks.

 ### 🌟 Tier S
 - VengeanceX d827